 - Employees that are feeling sick or think they have been exposed to the Coronavirus, will be asked to get a COVID screening.

-- Limo Drivers must wear a mask when driving if there are passengers in the vehicle, unless the driver is fully vaccinated.
+- Limo Drivers must wear a mask when driving if there are passengers in the vehicle.

-- Ministers will wear face masks during the pre-ceremony meeting, unless the minister is fully vaccinated.
+- Ministers will wear face masks during the pre-ceremony meeting.

 - During the ceremony, ministers will not be required to wear face coverings in order to perform the ceremony.
 Ministers have always maintained a minimum of 3-feet of social distancing from the couple while performing the ceremony, and will this will continue to be the case.